c212/fall2019-a290-js-lectures/stageOne/12052019/readme.md

 # Stage One Example/In Class #
 This will contain our in-class examples for stage one.

 ## What we Need ##
 * Understanding of the printing of the world data representation
-* Drawing of the world you made as an example
+* Drawing of the level ***you made*** as an example.

+***DO NOT USE THE EXAMPLE LEVEL PROVIDED IN THE BOOK***

 ## Step 1: Understanding and Representation ##
 We will look through and understand up to stage one of the project as well as provide an example.

-Inside of EloquentJavascript, we see that throughout chapter 16 he provides code and examples for this project.
+Inside of EloquentJavascript, we see that throughout [chapter 16's](https://eloquentjavascript.net/16_game.html "EJ Chapter 16") he provides code and examples for this project.
 Lets take a look at how he represents his world.
 ```js
 let simpleLevelPlan = `
 ......................